bobby3605/remote-bootselect/README.md

 ## remote-bootselect-server
 This program listens for broadcast packets with a custom ethertype.\
 It must run as root because it operates on L2, so it reads and sends raw packets.\
+It will drop its permissions to the remote-bootselect user after opening the raw socket.\
 Usage:
 ```
 ./remote-bootselect-server interface_name listen